 Workflows Interface

-Feature | Description |
+| Feature | Description |

-Workflow Name and Creation Details (1) | This section lists the workflow’s name, who created the workflow, and when they created it.
+| Workflow Name and Creation Details (1) | This section lists the workflow’s name, who created the workflow, and when they created it.
 You can rename the workflow by selecting the menu next to the workflow name, selecting "Rename workflow" and entering your preferred name. |

-Star (2) | You can add workflows to your Starred view by selecting the star located to the left of the workflow.
+| Star (2) | You can add workflows to your Starred view by selecting the star located to the left of the workflow.
 When you star the workflow, it is only added to your Starred view on the Dashboard.
 Other users will not be impacted or see who else has starred a workflow.
 To learn more about views, refer to Manage Views. |

-More Actions (3) | The More Actions menu contains the options to rename, pause, cancel, and delete the workflow. |
+| More Actions (3) | The More Actions menu contains the options to rename, pause, cancel, and delete the workflow. |

-Expanded Details (4) | The Expanded Details indicates which step of the workflow process you are currently on.
+The Progress Banner helps you track where you are in the contract process.
+It shows the Stage of the workflow you are currently on (4a).
+It is also where turn tracking can be reviewed and updated.
+The Expanded Details indicates which step of the workflow process you are currently on.
 This section varies.
 It may feature a prompt or overview of the current review process, details surrounding the signature packet, or a prompt to archive the workflow.
 If you are on the Review step, it will feature your approvers.
-If you are on the Sign step, it will feature your signers. |
+If you are on the Sign step, it will feature your signers.
+In each case, it shows you what actions are available and who is next to take such actions. |

-Activity Feed (5) | The Activity Feed tracks all of the activity that takes place in each workflow.
+| Activity Feed (5) | The Activity Feed tracks all of the activity that takes place in each workflow.
 You can view real-time progress, updates, and even communicate with the other participants in your workflow by adding comments.
 Various document versions are also captured and saved in the Activity Feed so that you can reference previous negotiations and edits. |

-Workflow Access (6) | The Workflow Access section lets you see who has access to your workflow and invite new users. |
+| Workflow Access (6) | The Workflow Access section lets you see who are participants on the workflow and add more partipicants. |

-Documents (7) | The Documents section is your central hub for managing documents.
-You can share, upload new versions, and edit, rename, download, or delete documents.
-Additionally, you can view documents and access their version history.
-From this section, you can also view and change turns between your company and the counterparty. |
+The Documents section is your central hub for managing documents.
+You can share, upload new documents or new document versions, and edit, rename, download, or delete documents.
+You can also view documents, reset from template, compare versions, and change turns between your company and the counterparty.
+During the Review step, documents are included in the signature packet in the order signers will see, and it also calls out which documents are excluded from the signature packet. |

-Properties (8) | Properties are pieces of information you need to collect for your contracting process, such as Counterparty Name or Agreement Date.
+| Properties (8) | Properties are pieces of information you need to collect for your contracting process, such as Counterparty Name or Agreement Date.
 In the Properties section, you can view and edit your properties.
-Editing properties will update the template document as well. |
+Editing a property will update any templated document tagged with that property as well. |

 Get The Most Out of Your Workflows